 Bring on the cloudy, wet, and snowy fall weather that we just love in October.
 Let’s not wait until November.
 We do want it in November as well but the October time frame will suit us just fine.
-Today is the perfect day.
+But we are looking for the perfect day as described below…

 So get out your low light sunglasses and several pair of gloves along with your dry fly boxes and be fish ready for those relatively rare perfect fall days when they occur.

 Yeah, the days to remember include 45F, calm, moist, overcast, with a mega BWO hatch @ 145pm.
 Be here for the 4 or 5 days that can happen in October.
-Last year we got about 8 of those.
+Last year we got about 2 or 3 of those.
 The year before?
-Less than 4 or 5.
-3 years ago we got none.
+Like 8.
+3 years ago less than 4 or 5.
+4 years ago we got none.
 None.

 Dry Fly Anglers love the Fall